jaredcohe/google-sheets-to-routific/README.md

 # google-sheets-to-routific
-Creating a route in routific from google sheets
+Creating a route in routific from google sheets with google scripts button